-The current Constructional Engineering Association Temporary Employment Services Division (CEA TESD) was established in 1994 as the Labour Broking Division, and it assures compliance and credibility of its members.
+The TESD (Temporary Employment Services Division) was established in 1994 as the Labour Broking Division, and it assures compliance and credibility of its members.

-The objective of the CEA (TESD) is to represent the interests of employers and employees.
+The objective of the TESD is to represent the interests of employers and employees.

-- Be part of a representative body which will have credibility in the eyes of stakeholders such as employees, clients, contractors, bargaining councils and trade unions.
+We recognized the need for a platform where temporary employment service providers are given a voice and become part of a credible representative body in the eyes of stakeholders such as employees, clients, contractors, bargaining councils and trade unions.

 AFFILIATION WITH CAPES

-The Confederation of Association in the Private Employment Sector (CAPES) is an umbrella body formed in 2002, when the need for a unified voice for the South African staffing industry became apparent.
+The Confederation of Association in the Private Employment Sector (CAPES) is an umbrella body formed in 2002.
 CAPES was created specifically to act as the lobbying organisation for the four primary staffing associations, who represent thousands of SME staffing businesses, and several of South Africa’s largest corporate staffing companies.
 CAPES participate in various activities, all of which are vital to the future existence of the TES Industry.

 AFFILIATION WITH CEA